 Evaluation strategies based on the purpose of evaluation can be categorized into formative and summative evaluations.

 As the term implies, it gives the early input necessary to improve the intervention or policy design.
-Formative assessments are used to determine if a programme is performing well and, if not, what revisions are necessary.
-The formative evaluation may be classified into the following categories: a) Needs assessment: this identifies the program’s needs from the viewpoint of all stakeholders; b) Feasibility assessment: this indicates the program’s policy or concept’s feasibility for implementation.
-It assesses an intervention’s technical and financial feasibility.
+Formative assessments are used to determine if a program is performing well and, if not, what revisions are necessary.
+The formative evaluation may be classified into the following categories:

-Process evaluation is sometimes considered formative evaluation, but it is conceptually helpful to separate formative evaluation from process evaluation.
-Process evaluation can provide extremely useful information about what happened in a programme during implementation.
+Process evaluation is sometimes considered formative evaluation, but it is conceptually helpful to separate formative evaluation from the process evaluation.
+Process evaluation can provide extremely useful information about what happened in a program during implementation.

-Summative evaluations are more specific than formative evaluations.
-They strive to identify the influence of a programme’s actions and tasks in accomplishing its goals.
-In addition, it aims to analyze the impacts or results of a programme/intervention by verifying whether the outcomes are following the planned goal.
-Summative evaluation can also be subdivided into Outcome evaluation and Impact evaluation.
+Summative evaluation is more specific than formative evaluation.
+It strives to identify the influence of a program’s actions and tasks in accomplishing its goals.
+In addition, it aims to analyze the impacts or results of an intervention by verifying whether the outcomes follow the planned goal.
+Summative evaluation can also be subdivided into outcome evaluation and impact evaluation.

-Outcome evaluation analyzes the impact of a programme’s service delivery and organizational input on the desired outcomes.
-It also provides a summative assessment of the programme implementation in achieving the desired outcomes.
+Outcome evaluation analyzes the impact of a program’s service delivery and organizational input on the desired outcomes.
+It also provides a summative assessment of the program implementation in achieving the desired outcomes.
 Outcome evaluation also looks for unintended outcomes or restraining factors that hinder programs from attaining the desired outcomes.

 Kultar Singh – Chief Executive Officer, Sambodhi